nanyoci/CZ4042-THFOOD50/README.md

 # CZ4042-THFOOD50
-- This folder contains the source code for our
+- This folder contains the source code for our project

 ## How to Run
 1. Install Python